diogotcorreia/snapdrop/README.md

 I've forked the original project and made the following changes, which fit my usecase.

 - Configure and run formatter (Prettier)
+- Support a global room where anyone can see each other without being in the same network (good for small, private, servers)